-Once we’re all assembled together with the family around the Thanksgiving holiday, we smother the incumbent anxious tension with a security blanket of football games, inordinate amounts of alcohol and quasi-probing discussions of tomorrow’s Black Friday shopping extravaganza.
-I suppose getting stoned on pot has also been introduced as an added stress moderator.
+Once reluctantly reunited with the family around the Thanksgiving table, we smother the incumbent anxious tension with a security blanket of football games, inordinate amounts of alcohol and quasi-probing discussions of tomorrow’s Black Friday shopping extravaganza.
+Discreetly ingesting pot has been introduced as an alternative stress moderator.
 We don’t get together for the food, that’s for sure.
-The only thing more akin to cardboard than old fashioned, home roasted turkey is eggplant, and even that is a toss-up.
-We all say we love pumpkin pie, but we eat it exactly one day per year, just like the stuffing and the cranberries.
+The only thing more akin to cardboard than old fashioned home roasted turkey is eggplant, and even that is a toss-up.
+We all say we love pumpkin pie–and we eat it exactly one day per year, just like the stuffing and the cranberries.
 As much as we look forward to those day after turkey sandwiches, Mom knows we better have lots of mayonnaise on hand to moisten the saddle-like leather that yesterday’s turkey becomes.

-I’ve been looking for whole raw turkeys in the store so I could post an updated sous vide recipe and article.
-With the exception of ground turkey and the occasional “Miso-marinated turkey tenderloin,” almost all of the turkey in the retail and wholesale market is sold pre-cooked.
+I’ve been looking for whole raw turkeys in the store so I could post a “non-Thanksgiving” sous vide recipe and article.
+I finally did locate a dependable source, one of those new breeds of employee owned hybridized neighborhood markets with a no-frills warehouse feel.
+If not for that place, most of the turkey in the retail and wholesale market is sold pre-cooked.
 Bad news for Salmonella, I guess.
 Most of that turkey is processed sous vide, too, although you’d never know it from the label.
 Wait.
 Woot?
 Take a look at the turkey products available in your local chain market, especially the deli.

 You don’t have to look very closely to notice that the wide assortment of “roasted,” smoked, etc. turkey breasts are sealed in very tight fitting, durable plastic.
 Why is this?
 Turkey is one of the greatest beneficiaries of sous vide processing.
 It’s pasteurized.
 It’s moist.
 It’s convenient.
 If you don’t crack the bag, it keeps in the fridge for a long long time.